rmTizi/CadWin/README.md

 Out of the box, this package provides Dark and Light themes with a few accent colors.
 Most of the work has been focused on the Dark themes, so for now only a dark preset file is provided.

-As this is a personal and opionated project, the only tested platform is Windows for now, and only the Part Design, Sketcher, Assembly 3, Spreadsheet, Surface and Mesh workbenches are verified to work without issues.
+As this is a personal and opinionated project, the only tested platform is Windows for now, and only the Part Design, Sketcher, Assembly 3, Spreadsheet, Surface and Mesh workbenches are verified to work without issues.

 Things might improve in the future, but if you are a big Part, Draft, TechDraw or Arch user, you might see some rough edges.